gordonguthrie/TheManual/docs/chapter2/how_built_in_synthdefs_are_loaded.md

     end
 ```

+If we trace down the last three function invocations and match their log messages to those in the `spider.log` we can see this function setting everything up for the user - after the SuperCollider and Tau engines have both started.

 The last function to run on creating a new Studio is [init_studio](https://github.com/sonic-pi-net/sonic-pi/blob/dev/app/server/ruby/lib/sonicpi/studio.rb#L72) and it loads the synthdefs:

 ```ruby